 Hypothermia is a very real risk for scuba divers, especially divers that go into the water during winter months.
 Your body can even go into shock from such cold environments.

 Wearing an appropriate suit makes sure that all your body’s organs keep functioning the way they should and you can dive safely.
 However, even with an advanced technology suit, diving in cold waters is still dangerous so you need to monitor your body’s condition closely and not dive for too long.
 Learn what the difference is between a wetsuit and a drysuit here.

 Even when you are diving in summer or in tropical waters, they are still very useful.
-You always lose body heat in water, even in warm water so they helps you stay comfortable and safe whilst diving.
+You always lose body heat in water, even in warm water so they help you stay comfortable and safe whilst diving.

 What Are Wetsuits Made of?

-What are wetsuits made of?
+What are wetsuits made out of?
 The most important material used is neoprene.
 Neoprene is a synthetic material that acts as an insulator.
 In addition to the neoprene, there are other layers of material that either also helps to insulate your body heat or help to keep your body mobile in the water.

 Are you asking the question of does a wetsuit keep you dry?
 The outermost layer is usually a water-resistant material like lycra nylon, fleece, kevlar or kanoko.
 The outer most layer does allow some water in because you need a warm water pocket close to your skin to retain body heat.

 In certain suits, there is an extremely thin layer of a metal like copper, aluminum or titanium between the inner layer and the neoprene.
 This might sound weird but a metallic material can reflect your body’s heat back or in other words, prevents your body heat from seeping through to the other layers.

 Another factor to note is that Women’s and men’s suits are tailored differently.
 This is due to the difference in sizes and shapes between genders.
 For the best fit for a woman, we would recommend you look at womens wetsuits.